corneil/sprinkler-demos/README.md

 ```

 ## Deploy a Stream
-This will create and deploy a stream with the definition `sprinkler-timer | sprinkler-decision | sprinkler-data`
+This will create and deploy a stream with the definition `sprinkler-event | sprinkler-decision | sprinkler-data`

 ```shell
 export DATAFLOW_VERSION=2.11.0-RC1